arijithazra23/Machine_Learning_Final/README.md

 Final codes of Machine Learning

-ALl types of project related materials, I have dumped here.
+All types of project related materials, I have dumped here.
 I know its a bit chaotic but i will rearrange later.

+# All types of Linear Regression, Liogistic Regression and Decision Trees codes present here